Careers Education Information Advice and Guidance

 Year 9 pupils research a range of different jobs which are related to their interests and educational aspirations using Kudos a careers software programme during Learning for Life which is led by their tutor.

 All year 9s receive a Choices booklet which contains information about the subject options available for them to study at Key Stage 4, the topics covered within each course and how pupils will be assessed.

 A Choices evening is held at the school in November for pupils, parents and carers, this is an excellent opportunity to speak to subject teachers and to see the careers advisor.

-The careers advisor spends a Learning for Life lesson with the year 10s during May/June looking at the legal requirements to stay in education or training until their 18th birthday, the different types of courses and qualifications and entry requirements.
+Building on from the mentoring programme, the careers advisor spends a Learning for Life lesson with the year 10s during May/June looking at the legal requirements to stay in education or training until their 18th birthday, the different types of courses and qualifications and entry requirements.
 Pupils also learn about employability skills and prepare for their mock interview.
 The mock interviews take place in June and is organised by GFIrst.
 A number of employers come into the school to interview the pupils, this helps them develop and practise their interview skills and to receive feedback and useful hints and tips.

 Also in June/July, year 10 pupils attend “taster” lessons at local sixth forms and colleges along with year 10s from other local schools.
 Pupils select the lessons they would like to attend.
 This is a great way to try out and learn more about different subjects and courses available to study after year 11 whilst experiencing different learning environments.

 Year 10s have the option of attending the “Ambitions Event” evening in November at Stratford Park Leisure Centre with their parents or carers to speak to employers and training providers.